How to make MySQL spit out CSV’s

 Ouch!
 I just solved a puzzling error in Zend Framework.
 It was telling me that I had an illegal file name.
 While the trace never did point to the exact line in my code that triggered it, it clearly had something to do with a PDO_SQL database.

-I checked the database . . . → Read More: OW!
+I checked the database file and . . . → Read More: OW!
 Zend Framework bit me OR Careful with that config

 Column Comments in MySQL